By Steve & Tamami Laser

 Lexus says the official reveal of the its Hoverboard in action marks the culmination of 18 months of design and technology planning and weeks of testing at a specially constructed “hoverpark” near Barcelona, Spain.

-Lexus worked with a team of scientists from IFW Dresden and evico GmbH who specialize in magnetic levitation technology.
-Following extensive testing with McGouran in Germany, the team were determined to push the hoverboard to its limits, conducting further tests in a dynamic environment. (video: Lexus International)
+Lexus worked with a team of scientists from IFW Dresden and Evico GmbH who specialize in magnetic levitation technology.
+Following extensive testing in Germany, the team were determined to push the hoverboard to its limits, conducting further tests in a dynamic environment.

 Lexus says the hoverboard remains a prototype and will not be offered for sale.

-News source, photos and video courtesy Lexus Europe, Lexus International and Lexus Japan
+News source and photos courtesy of Lexus Europe, Lexus International and Lexus Japan